blumenfeld/one-click-hugo-cms-v3/site/content/post/making-sense.md

 ---
-title: Trying a NEW Headline
+title: Trying a Headline on April 10
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee